Number 1 Sales Discovery Mistake

-Executing the best sales discovery.
 You don’t define everything.
-That’s the number one problem doing discoveries.
+That’s the number one problem during sales discovery calls.
 Everybody thinks they do a discovery but defining everything is the most important part of discovery.
 If you don’t define everything then you’re just collecting high level superfluous stuff that you can’t actually use to leverage in the sales cycle.

 So what do I mean by define everything?
 Most of you accept in your sales calls things like we’re not growing fast enough, we’re not getting enough leads, it takes too long to close a deal, we can’t get enough product out the door, we can’t get enough inventory on time, we’re not getting the return we want in our marketing spend, we can’t get enough patients through, we don’t have enough supplies on hand, we don’t have enough profitability, etc. You all just accept that.